 Figure 3 illustrates the total manufacturing cost (TMC), total carbon cap-and-trade cost (CATC), total cost, and GHG emissions with a 74% emission allowance.
 CATC can be negative because of refunds.
-Thus, the total cost, which is the sum of TMC and CATC is lower than the TMC.
+Thus, the total cost, which is the sum of TMC and CATC, is lower than the TMC.
 The TMC increased; however, the total cost decreased with increasing refunds.
 This is because Chinese factory procured many parts from the Chinese suppliers with higher GHG emissions, and then the suppliers were switched to Japanese or Malaysian for attaining lower GHG emissions but higher procurement costs.
-Consequently, the transportation costs of parts and customs duty costs increased to transported parts from Malaysian and Japanese suppliers.
+Consequently, the transported parts from Malaysian and Japanese suppliers.
 Moreover, when the carbon price increased, the GHG emissions could be reduced, and refund amount for reduced GHG emissions could increase.
 Consequently, the total costs were reduced.